sillyjason/auto_data_aggregation/README.md

 <br>

 Couchbase recurring timer, despite being convenient to set up and manage, does not guarantee [wall-clock accuracy](https://docs.couchbase.com/server/current/eventing/eventing-timers.html#sharding-of-timers).
-That is to say, if you require that the aggregation is fired at exactly the beginning nanoseond of the minute, Couchbase Eventing might not be the right answer.
-In this case, you can just hold a light weight third-party app that schedules the job more punctually, and sends a query to Couchbase to finish the job.
+That is to say, if the requirement is the aggregation function be fired at exactly the beginning nanoseond of the minute, Couchbase Eventing might not be the best option.

+In this case, you can just create a light weight app that schedules the job more punctually to send queries to Couchbase, who processes it lightening fast.
 An example is set up in **app.py**.

 <br>

-The function to be fired in the example fire the following query at Couchbase Query service, which does the aggregation and directly insert output into a collection.
+The function in the example fires the following query to Couchbase, which performs the aggregation, and directly insert output into a collection.

 ```
 INSERT INTO `main`.`aggregation`.`minute_api` (KEY k, VALUE v)